Frances Edmonds

-Frances Eileen Edmonds is a British writer.
-She is known for her books Another Bloody Tour: England in the West Indies (1986) and Cricket XXXX Cricket (1987) about touring with her husband, the former England cricketer Phil Edmonds.
+Frances Eileen Edmonds is a British writer known for her books Another Bloody Tour: England in the West Indies (1986) and Cricket XXXX Cricket (1987), which detail her experiences touring with her husband, former England cricketer Phil Edmonds.

 She appeared as a castaway on the BBC Radio programme Desert Island Discs on 9 August 1987, in conversation with Michael Parkinson.

 Education

-Edmonds started at New Hall, Cambridge University, in 1970 and graduated with a master's degree in Modern and Medieval Languages.
+Edmonds matriculated at New Hall, Cambridge, in 1970 and graduated with a master's degree in Modern and Medieval Languages.

 She is a fellow at the Distinguished Careers Institute, Stanford University.

 Personal life

 Edmonds has two younger brothers, both of whom are ophthalmologists.
 Her older brother is the physician Kieran Moriarty CBE, FRCP, FRCPI.

 Edmonds married the former England cricketer Phil Edmonds towards the end of 1976.
 They have a daughter.